A garage conversion should be high on your to-do list if you:

-In most cases, you will also be able to convert your garage under your permitted development rights (but do check with your local authority as these may have been removed or restricted).
+Another benefit of a garage conversion is that, in the majority of cases, you can convert your garage using permitted development rights.
+However, it is important that you check with your local authority before starting work as these may have been removed or restricted.

-This beginner’s guide to garage conversions explains everything you need to know about converting your garage into a usable room, from costs and Building Regulations through to effective heating and plumbing choices for the new space.
+This beginner’s guide to garage conversions explains everything you need to know about converting your garage into a usable space, from costs and Building Regulations through to the best heating and plumbing choices for the new space.

-If you are looking for practical uses for your new space, check out these great garage conversion ideas.
+If you are looking for some garage conversion inspiration for what you will do with the new space once it is complete, check out these great garage conversion ideas.

 Do I Need Planning Permission for a Garage Conversion?

-Probably not.
-While it is best to check with your local authority, integral garage conversions do typically fall under Permitted Development, meaning planning permission is not required.
+Most integral garage conversions do typically fall under Permitted Development, meaning planning permission is not required.
+However, it is still best to check with your local authority.

-However, if you live in a conservation area or listed building, you will almost certainly need planning permission.
+If you live in a conservation area or in a listed building, you will almost certainly need planning permission.
 It is also worth checking for any planning conditions attached to the house or garage when constructed (i.e, the garage has to remain as parking) before beginning works as an application will need to be submitted to remove the conditions.

 (MORE: What are Planning Conditions?)

-If the conversion falls under Permitted Development, applying for a Lawful Development Certificate (LDC) is a good idea, particularly if you aim to remortgage or sell in the future.
+If the conversion falls under Permitted Development, applying for a Lawful Development Certificate (LDC) is a good idea, particularly if you aim to remortgage or sell the house in the future.

 If you are converting a separate, stand-alone garage as opposed to an integral one, then you may have to apply for a change of use.